zaiisao/Documentation/en/Audio Broadcast/dashboard_restful_live.md

 Unlike the App ID and App Certificate used for Agora SDKs, the Customer ID and Customer Certificate are only used for RESTful API access.

 > You can login [https://dashboard.agora.io](https://dashboard.agora.io), click the account name on the top right of the dashboard, and enter the **RESTful API** page from the drop-down list to get the **Customer ID** and **Customer Certificate**.
-> Currently, the Vendor Key and Sign Key are renamed to the App ID and App Certificate respectively on the Dashboard, but *vendor\_key* and *sign\_key* are still used in this document.
+> Currently, the Vendor Key and Sign Key are renamed to the App ID and App Certificate respectively on the Console, but *vendor\_key* and *sign\_key* are still used in this document.

 ## 2. EndPoint